DubbleClick/ToolboxPlugins/README.md

 # GWToolbox++ Plugins

+## $${\color{red}For an official GWToolbox plugin, check the gwdevhub/gwtoolboxpp repository.
+This repository is merely allow people to set up their own plugins in a convenient fashion.
+Do not file any complaints or refer to this, use it at your own discretion.}$$

 ## A set of plugins for the popular Guild Wars 1 tool "GWToolbox"

 If you don't know what GWToolbox is, see [https://gwtoolbox.com](https://gwtoolbox.com)